The OB Model and Its Variables

 Productivity

-An organisation is productive if it achieves its goals, and does so by transferring inputs to outputs at the lowest cost.
-Productivity measures performance, including effectiveness, efficiency, and economy.
-Major concern of OB.
+An organisation is productive if it achieves its goals and does so by turning inputs into outputs at the lowest cost.
+Productivity measures performance: effectiveness, efficiency, and economy.
+It is a major concern of OB.

 Productivity in a school is the relationship between what the school invests (teacher time, money, materials) and what it produces (student learning, well-rounded graduates, parent satisfaction).
 A productive school produces more learning per unit of input than a less productive one.